In the News

 READ MORE

-SALT LAKE CITY (January 10, 2025) – Today, the Utah Film Commission announced the Utah Board of Tourism Development approval of four new productions for state film incentives, generating an estimated economic impact of $17.5 million and over 420 new jobs.
-A new series from local filmmakers, Jason Faller and Kynan Griffin (“The Outpost”, “Mythica: Stormbound”), “The Wayfinders” was...
+SALT LAKE CITY (January 9, 2026) – Today, the Utah Film Commission announced the Utah Board of Tourism Development approval of three new productions for state film incentives, generating an estimated economic impact of $2.6 million and creating over 165 new jobs filming across the state in Juab, Kane, Salt Lake, Tooele, Utah, Washington, and Wayne counties.
+Local Director/Producer...

 READ MORE